-Parents of trick-or-treaters sickened by meth-laced candy
+Parents of trick-or-treaters sickened by meth-laced candy in Oregon

-ALOHA, Ore.
-(AP) — Authorities say the parents of trick-or-treaters in Aloha got sick after eating methamphetamine-laced Halloween candy.
+ALOHA, Ore. — Authorities say the parents of trick-or-treaters in Aloha got sick after eating methamphetamine-laced Halloween candy.

 The Washington County Sheriff’s Office says deputies responded to a home in Aloha Thursday when they got a call of adults feeling ill after eating candy.